lmiller1990/design-pattenrns-for-vuejs/src/pdf/API-REQUESTS.md

 This means if anything breaks in Pinia, the HTTP call, or the server, our test will not fail.

-The axios test is slightly better - it mocks one layer lower:
+The Axios test is slightly better - it mocks one layer lower:

 \begin{figure}[H]
   \centering